 • Loss of fat for foot cushioning and protection

 As with any other physical problem, the more you know about it, the better off you are.
-When you experience foot problems as a result of diabetes, knowing when to see a doctor is important.
+When you experience foot problems while my elderly mother is consuming my life as a result of diabetes, knowing when to see a doctor is important.

 In general, you need a reputable podiatrist as a member of your Philadelphia health care team.
 By doing this, you can avoid many potential future problems.
 Whether or not you currently have a foot doc, you should know when to call for medical attention.